billyc/immersion/_posts/2023-09-12-sept-update.md

 ### August

-By now I had at least 600-700 words (20 words a day x 30 days plus the handful I knew from before) and sounds were already starting to jump out at me as actual words.
-Because of the way Turkish works, you can hear the root of a word but miss the next ten syllables which are attached to it, so you kinda have an idea what the sentence was about "Today...liar....teacher....will able say" but miss pretty much all of the grammar.
+By now I had at least 600-700 words (20 words a day x 30 days plus the handful I knew from before) and sounds were starting to jump out at me as actual words.
+Because of the way Turkish works, you can hear the root of a word but miss the next ten syllables which are attached to it, so you kinda have an idea what the sentence was about _"Today...liar....teacher....will able say"_ but miss pretty much all of the grammar.
 That's where I am now

-**Vocab:** Still working on that list of 1000 words in Anki, and also started the 5000k list from Anki, here.
+**Vocab:** Still working on that list of 1000 words in Anki, and also started the [Ultimate 5000 Word List](https://ankiweb.net/shared/info/1091622457) on
+Anki.
 I suspended the first 250 words without even looking, since I surely know them already.
 I set new cards to 50 a day (!!) at the beginning, because there is enormous overlap between this list and my list.
 But these example sentences are different and it has audio!
 Too bad the sentences are often totally unhelpful.